Delete Requests in NJSLEDS

 Delete The record was submitted in error and does not represent a real person or position.
 No part of the record was ever your reporting responsibility.

 Inactivate The record represents a real person who was at one point your reporting responsibility, but is no longer (left, transferred, graduated, retired, etc.).
-Update the status in your source system and re-upload to NJSLEDS.
+Update the status in your local source system and re-upload to NJSLEDS.

 File Format Requirements